Collins View, Portland, Oregon

-Collins View is a neighborhood in the Southwest section of Portland, Oregon.
+Collins View is a neighborhood in the South and Southwest sections of Portland, Oregon.
 It borders the neighborhoods of Marshall Park and Arnold Creek to the west, Tryon Creek State Natural Area to the south, Dunthorpe (in unincorporated Multnomah County), River View Cemetery and River View Natural Area to the east, and the South Burlingame neighborhood to the north.
 The campus of Lewis & Clark College is located the southeastern portion of the neighborhood.